azuline/rose/README.md

         └── 4.
 LOOΠΔ - Eclipse.opus
 ```

-Rosé's virtual filesystem organizes your music library by the metadata in the
-music tags.
 In addition to a flat directory of all releases, Rosé creates
 additional directories based on Date Added, Artist, Genre, and Label.
+Rosé also

-Rosé also provides a few other features designed to keep your music library organized:
+provides a few other features designed to keep your music library organized:

 - **Collages:** Collections of releases.
 - **Playlists:** Collections of tracks.
 - **New release tracking:** Track new unlistened additions to the library.

+Rosé's virtual filesystem organizes your music library by the metadata in the
-And because the quality of the virtual filesystem depends on the quality of the
+music tags.
+Thus, the quality of the virtual filesystem depends on the quality
-tags, Rosé also provides functions for improving the tags of your music
+of the tags, Rosé also provides functions for improving the tags of your music
 library.
 Rosé provides an easy text-based interface for manually modifying
 metadata, automatic metadata importing from third-party sources, and a rules
 engine to automatically apply metadata changes based on patterns.